-The Board of Directors, on the recommendation of the Human Resources and Compensation Committee of the Corporation (the "HR&C Committee") determines on an annual basis the base compensation for the CEO of the Corporation based on internal deliberations following consultation with the HR&C Committee and other members of the Board.
-With respect to base salary, the HR&C Committee does not apply formal objectives or set formulae in order to determine base compensation but conducts a qualitative determination of the level of performance in regards to strategic objectives of the Corporation.
-With respect to cash bonus and Long Term Incentives for the CEO and business unit managers, rewards are based on objective formulae relating to the financial performance of their business units.
-The Board, upon the recommendation of the HR&C Committee also determines on an annual basis the total compensation of the CFO.
-This determination takes into account the recommendation of the President and CEO and the HR&C Committees' views as to the broad scope of responsibilities of the Corporation's CFO and the HR&C Committee's subjective assessment of his impact on the Corporation's overall success.
+The Board of Directors, on the recommendation of the HRC Committee determines on an annual basis the base compensation for the CEO of the Corporation based on internal deliberations following consultation with the HRC Committee and other members of the Board.
+With respect to base salary, the HRC Committee does not apply formal objectives or set formulae in order to determine base compensation but conducts a qualitative determination of the level of performance in regards to strategic objectives of the Corporation.
+With respect to cash bonus and Long Term Incentives for the CEO and business unit managers, rewards are based on objective formulae relating to the financial performance of their business units or consolidated financial results.
+The Board, upon the recommendation of the HRC Committee also determines on an annual basis the total compensation of the CFO.
+This determination takes into account the recommendation of the President and CEO and the HRC Committees' views as to the broad scope of responsibilities of the Corporation's CFO and the HRC Committee's subjective assessment of his impact on the Corporation's overall success.